-This section configures the default behavior of the embedded Python interpreter.
+This type configures the default behavior of the embedded Python interpreter.

-Embedded Python interpreters are configured and instantiated using a pyembed::PythonConfig data structure.
-The pyembed crate defines a default instance of this data structure with parameters defined by the settings in this TOML section.
+Embedded Python interpreters are configured and instantiated using a pyembed: :PythonConfig data structure.
+The pyembed crate defines a default instance of this data structure with parameters defined by the settings in this type.

-Note: If you are writing custom Rust code and constructing a custom pyembed::PythonConfig instance and don't use the default instance, this config section is not relevant to you and can be omitted from your config file.
+Note: If you are writing custom Rust code and constructing a custom pyembed::PythonConfig instance and don't use the default instance, this config type is not relevant to you and can be omitted from your config file.

-The following keys can be defined to control the default PythonConfig behavior:
+The following arguments can be defined to control the default PythonConfig behavior: